llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

     is platform dependent (e.g., it is the RDI register on X86 Linux).
 Setting this register as a live in ensures that a pointer to a block of memory (1MB) is placed within this register that can be used by the snippet.
+* `LLVM-EXEGESIS-MEM-DEF <value name> <size> <value>` - This annotation allows specifying memory definitions that can later be mapped into the execution process of a snippet with the `LLVM-EXEGESIS-MEM-MAP` annotation.
+Each value is named using the `<value name>` argument so that it can be referenced later within a map annotation.
+The size is specified in bytes the the value is taken in hexadecimal.
+If the size of the value is less than the specified size, the value will be repeated until it fills the entire section of memory.
+  Using this annotation requires using the subprocess execution mode.
+* `LLVM-EXEGESIS-MEM-MAP <value name> <address>` - This annotation allows for mapping previously defined memory definitions into the execution context of a process.
+The value name refers to a previously defined memory definition and the address is a decimal number that specifies the address the memory definition should start at.
+Note that a single memory definition can be mapped multiple times.
+Using this annotation requires the subprocess execution mode.

 EXAMPLE 1: benchmarking instructions
 ------------------------------------